 Active Transportation Plan Landing Page Clip.
+Credit: City of Richardson |

-On March 2, 2022, I attended an open house run by the City of Richardson requesting input on its Parks and Open Space Master Plan and its Active Transportation Plan. (defined below.)
-Smart move.
-Have two public input sessions in one place.
+March 2, 2022, I attended an open house run by the City of Richardson

 When entering the bounds of the Richardson Heights Recreation Center Gymnasium, I noticed that the staff and consultants outnumbered the public in attendance.
 The people using the gym equipment in the next room outnumbered the people in attendance.
 What went wrong?
+More after the jump.

 The number of people using one room of one recreation center outnumbered the public giving input about all recreation and parks facilities and Active Transportation facilities for the entire City.
 This situation should provide us with an objective measure that the City did not get its level of engagement right.